What is EFI partition?

 As mentioned before, the EFI partition is essential for the installed OS on the hard disk.
 However, for an external hard drive, you do not actually need the EFI partition.
 Some users had the EFI partition created on a Mac, and now they want to install Windows to replace Mac OS.
 In this case, they need to delete the EFI partition and generate a new EFI partition for Windows.
-To delete this EFI partition, you can use third party free partition manager software AOMEI Partition Assistant that can delete any partition without losing data on other partitions.
+To delete this EFI partition, you can use third party partition manager software AOMEI Partition Assistant Pro that can delete any partition without losing data on other partitions.

 To delete EFI partition with AOMEI Partition Assistant:

-1. Download and Run this program.
+1. Install and run this program.

 2. Connect a USB drive or CD to your computer and click “Make Bootable Media” and follow the wizard to create a bootable disk.